-The front suspension used double wishbones and was very effective in its day.
+First, the front suspension used double wishbones and was very effective in its day.
 The rear used single wishbones with CV joints, which tended to perish over the years.
 Basic friction dampers were used all round, as well as plastic bearings for the gear box and wheels.

-The front suspension unit was sometimes used to modify Holiday buggies and Sand Rovers, whose own set up was notoriously fragile.
+In the same way, the front suspension unit was sometimes used to modify Holiday buggies and Sand Rovers, whose own set up was notoriously fragile.

 Because of the space inside the chassis, a specially designed 7.2V battery pack was available to fit the Apache.

 On the track the Mardave handles well and proved to be a tough buggy.
 The double wishbones on the front keep the steering wheels level and eliminate bump-steer.
 They also offer more travel than the rear suspension does, which is limited by the motor on one side.